-In the UK 1 April is fools’ day and the one day of the year when it is completely OK to play pranks on friends and strangers.
+In the UK, the 1st of April is fools’ day and the one day of the year when it is completely OK to play pranks on friends and strangers.
 In fact everyone, including the media and businesses, are on a mission to get people believing or doing something ridiculous.

 It is a day that gets everyone laughing and joking, but what are the origins of this quirky custom?

 What are the origins of April Fools’ Day?

 The origins of this particular day can be traced back to medieval times when Europeans stopped celebrating the start of the New Year from 25 March to 1 April after Pope Gregory XIII ordered a new calendar (the Gregorian calendar) to replace the old Julian Calendar in 1582.
 The new calendar called for New Year’s Day to be celebrated on 1 January.